 - Abstraction in Header files: One more type of abstraction in C++ can be header files.
 For example, consider the pow() method present in math.h header file.
 Whenever we need to calculate the power of a number, we simply call the function pow() present in the math.h header file and pass the numbers as arguments without knowing the underlying algorithm according to which the function is actually calculating the power of numbers.

-- Operator Overloading: The process of making an operator to exhibit different behaviours in different instances is known as operator overloading.
+- Operator Overloading: The process of making an operator exhibit different behaviors in different instances is known as operator overloading.

-Example: Suppose we have to write a function to add some integers, some times there are 2 integers, some times there are 3 integers.
+Example: Suppose we have to write a function to add some integers, sometimes there are 2 integers, and sometimes there are 3 integers.
 We can write the Addition Method with the same name having different parameters, the concerned method will be called according to parameters.

 - Sub Class: The class that inherits properties from another class is called Sub class or Derived Class.